apache/sis-site/source/build.md

 The resources compilation is part of the build process and does not need to be run explicitly.
 However, if necessary the resources compiler can be invoked alone by the following command line in the module containing the resources to recompile.
-This is sometime useful for regenerating the constants in the `Keys` inner class in a feaster way than building the project.
+This is sometimes useful for regenerating the constants in the `Keys` inner class in a feaster way than building the project.

 {{< highlight bash >}}